 - Physical touch: Honestly, I had no idea that I’d enjoy this so much but try being mindful when moisturising your body.
 It’s about putting love into it rather than seeing it as a chore.

-It’s important to remember that, similar to how self-care isn’t all about bubble baths and face masks, self-love isn’t all about buying yourself flowers or taking yourself out on dates.
-An aspect that may not seem as fun is self-discipline.
+It’s important to remember that similar to how self-care isn’t all about bubble baths and face masks, self-love isn’t all about buying yourself flowers or taking yourself out on dates.
+An aspect that may not seem like fun is self-discipline.
 Are you shaping the life you want your future self to enjoy?
 It’s my belief that your ability to undertake the more difficult aspects of self-love unfolds naturally when you start treating yourself right.
 So for now, enjoy the process of giving yourself the love that you’ve always deserved, and start getting yourself excited about how it enables you to work towards becoming the best version of yourself.

 I couldn't be prouder!